marksikaundi/30Days0f-React-Native/day-07/day-07.cq.md

 Because of these many different use cases, the `Image` component in React Native has to be extremely flexible.
 Today we'll look at some of the different ways we can use the `Image` component to display images.

+# Ways of displaying the Images in React Native🔥
 ## Bundled images

 We use the source prop of the `Image` component to choose what image to display.